-Today, we’re giving you a crash course in everything you need to know to sell your iPad.
+Today, we’re giving you a crash course in everything you need to know to sell iPad devices.
 We’ll show you how to make money selling your iPad for the highest value possible, as well as some characteristics you should look for in a marketplace.
 Finally, we’ll introduce you to a few of our top choices you can use to get started selling your iPad — and any other old electronics you have lying around the house.

-Quick Look: Best Place to Sell iPad
+Best Place to Sell an iPad:

 What to Consider Before You Sell Your iPad